 A Journey into Marvel

-Though it’s not yet clear whether it will ultimately be able to go ahead as planned due to the developing COVID-19 situation, our friends at Forge Mill Museum have an amazing-sounding exhibition titled "A Journey into Marvel" scheduled from Saturday 25 July to Tuesday 1 September.
+Though it’s not yet clear whether it will ultimately be able to go ahead as planned due to the developing COVID-19 situation, our friends at Forge Mill Museum have an amazing-sounding exhibition titled "A Journey into Marvel".
 It focuses on the work of acclaimed UK comic book artist Lee Bradley, who has drawn many iconic superheroes.

 Our friends at YMCA Worcestershire are also focussing on heroes this week, highlighting the contribution of keyworkers during the COVID-19 pandemic.
-On Monday 11th May YMCA staff across Worcestershire are contributing videos and activity posts, creating stories to share.
+YMCA staff across Worcestershire are contributing videos and activity posts, creating stories to share.
 They are also asking parents to send in videos or a photo of their child, nominating their own keyworker superhero, or telling them what their super power is.

 Carly Kendrick of the YMCA says they want to have “a day for celebrating and acknowledging our keyworkers in the community as well as our very own superhero children, who are coping with what for them is a very odd time.
 This is a joint venture for all our nurseries so will promote our partnership working within the YMCA organisation.
 It is the first time we have worked together on a project like this.
 It is important to show our communities that we are ever present and showing our support during these times.”